Robert (Bob) Ehrhart’s Cartoons

 Ibuki introduced cartoons Mr. Robert Ehrhart drew while a POW.

-The Forgotten Men of Guam written by the late Roger Mansell and edited by Linda Goertz Holmes has been published from Naval Institute Press.
+Captured: The Forgotten Men of Guam written by the late Roger Mansell and edited by Linda Goertz Holmes has been published from Naval Institute Press.

 information about the book please go to

 Seven former POWs and their family members visited many places and met many people in Japan.

 Their stories were reported by newspapers in the area they visited.

 Please see the

 Japanese/POW Friendship Program

 Following participants will arrive in Japan on October 13.